 It’s fair to say that there’s been a trend in Second Life to build, present and photograph sims that represent small villages at a somewhat remote beach or houses that are more or less isolated in the countryside – places such as The Mill, at Lemon Beach, and Whimberly, which illustrate this post.
 Certainly, regions like those tend to be beautiful.
 Still, beauty doesn’t seem enough to explain the fascination they exert.

-Whimberly is a sim where spring flourishes with its natural (or virtual, to be more precise) charm.
-Among flowers and watercourses, a couple of houses and some other buildings, such as a lighthouse, can be seen, without really dominating the landscape (though sometimes creating visual points of interest, especially for photos).
+Whimberly is a sim where spring flourishes with its natural (or virtual) charm.
+Among flowers and watercourses, a couple of houses and other buildings, such as a lighthouse, can be seen, without dominating the landscape (though sometimes creating visual points of interest, especially for photos).

 The place conveys the idea of calmness and may work as a vehicle for relaxation.
 It carries a certain peace, arousing in us that contemplative spirit of someone who finds themselves before placidity – and that, I would say, is what’s behind the attraction that sims like Whimberly have been exerting on many of us, SL residents.